 Rolling Stone updated Monroe's status through a Sept.
 7 Q&A feature.

 "I've gotten through two cycles now of chemo," she said.
 "Each cycle is back to back, once a month.
 It's hard, I'll be honest.
 It doesn't feel good the day of and the week after, but I feel like I've bounced back a little quicker this time than my first time.
 I've got a lot of support.
 I definitely feel people praying."

 While laying low because of her compromised immune system, Monroe's continued working on a stripped-down covers project with Tyler Cain.
-An EP aptly titled Covers arrives tomorrow (Sept.
-8) and includes versions of the Beach Boys' "Don't Worry Baby," The Police's "Every Breath You Take," Extreme's "More Than Words," Bryan Adams' "Everything I Do (I Do It for You)" (featuring Brittney Spencer) and Boudleaux Bryant's "Love Hurts" featuring Ruston Kelly).
+An EP aptly titled Covers arrived Sept.
+8 and included versions of the Beach Boys' "Don't Worry Baby," The Police's "Every Breath You Take," Extreme's "More Than Words," Bryan Adams' "Everything I Do (I Do It for You)" (featuring Brittney Spencer) and Boudleaux Bryant's "Love Hurts" (featuring Ruston Kelly).

 Per the Mayo Clinic, Waldenstrom macroglobulinemia is most common among white men over the age of 65.

 "If you have Waldenstrom macroglobulinemia, your bone marrow produces too many abnormal white blood cells that crowd out healthy blood cells," reads the Mayo Clinic's description.
 "The abnormal white blood cells produce a protein that accumulates in the blood, impairs circulation and causes complications.
 Waldenstrom macroglobulinemia is considered a type of non-Hodgkin's lymphoma.
 It's sometimes called lymphoplasmacytic lymphoma."